duglin/helloworld/README.md

 This will replace the service's `spec` section, which has `runLatest` property, with a `release` instead.
 This type of Service configuration sets up a rolling upgrade mechanism.
-Notice in the `revisions` property we list two revision names, 00003 and 00002.
-The first one in the list indicates what the "currently running" revision should be - which in our case is 00003.
+Notice in the `revisions` property we list two revision names, `@latest` and `${PREVIOUS}`.
+The first one in the list indicates what the "currently running" revision should be.
-The second item in the list is the revision we want to "rollout" to, which in this case is the previous version, 00002.
+The second item in the list is the revision we want to "rollout" to, which in this case is the previous version, p8c2v.
+If you're doing this manually you'll need to replace it with the value you were told to save from above.
 The `revisionTemplate` section remains unchanged.

-Also notice that the `rolloutPercent` tells the system to only send 10% of the incoming traffic to the "candidate" revision, meaning 00002.
-The idea is that we'd slowly increase that over time and eventually replace the `revisions` array with just one value - the "candidate" value, or 00002 in our scenario.
+Also notice that the `rolloutPercent` tells the system to only send 10% of the incoming traffic to the "candidate" revision, meaning p8c2v.
+The idea is that we'd slowly increase that over time and eventually replace the `revisions` array with just one value - the "candidate" value, or p8c2v in our scenario.

 So, let's apply the patch: